 Labour laws are much narrower in comparison to employment laws.
 These laws concern the relationship between unions and collective bargaining agreements.
 They govern the relationship between employees under unions and employers.

 Labour laws protect the rights of employees as a whole.
 They shield them against any victimisation or harassment as a group.
-The minimum wage of workers is contained within these laws.
+The minimum wage for workers is contained within these laws.

 They also, protect the rights and interests of unions and employers.
 They ensure that the rights and privileges of employers are not infringed upon.

 Labour laws guarantee the right to strike for workers.
 They can directly participate in strikes.
 These laws also facilitate for arbitration to avert strikes through amicable solutions to grievances.

 Employment laws on the other hand deal with the rights of individual employees.
 These laws focus on the relationship between an employer and an individual employee.
 They do not involve the representation of groups of employees.

 Issues within the contract of an employee are tackled within employment laws.
 Discrimination, wages, working hours, harassment, privacy rights and whistleblowing are all dealt with within employment rights.

 These laws are not bound by any collective agreements.
 They contain the duties of an employee and what is expected of him or her.
 The rights of an employee within the workplace are also covered.

 Collective bargaining agreements within labour laws need to be written.
 Such agreements need to be agreed upon and signed by relevant parties for them to take effect.